RFRodrigues21/WebApp-CC-ColinaDoSol/README.md

   Step2: Create first user

-   Login in with the superuser clicking in "ccColinaDoSol" on the footer of the page and create your first administrator.
+   Login in with the superuser clicking in "ccColinaDoSol" or "/login" on the footer of the page and create your first administrator.